 Road and transport safety in Brazil

-Brazilian drivers are notorious for driving aggressively, however.
-Expats driving in Brazil should do so with caution and drive defensively.
-Due to the safety concerns and driving conditions, expats may want to reconsider their need to drive, and rather make use of the public transport system if possible, or hire a local driver better acquainted with the surroundings.
+Brazilian drivers are notorious for driving aggressively though.
+Exercise caution and drive defensively in Brazil.
+Leave extra space between vehicles, as motorcycles frequently weave through traffic.
+Be prepared for sudden lane changes.
+Due to the driving conditions, you may want to reconsider your need to drive, and rather make use of the public transport system if possible, or hire a local driver who better acquainted with the surroundings.

 Safety tips for Brazil

-Here are a few basic safety tips to help expats stay safe in Brazil:
+Here are a few basic safety tips to help you stay safe in Brazil:

-Avoid walking alone at night.
-If travelling at night, rather use a taxi over other forms of public transport.
+• Avoid walking alone at night.
+If travelling at night, use a taxi or ride-sharing app rather than other forms of public transport.

-Be careful when leaving and arriving home.
-Before leaving, expats should make sure there is no one outside who could pose a threat, and when arriving home they should make sure that no one has followed them.
+• Be careful when leaving and arriving home.
+Before leaving, make sure there is no one outside who could pose a threat, and when arriving home, make sure that no one has followed you.

-Avoid using mobile phones in the street and keep cameras out of sight when they are not in use
+• Avoid using mobile phones in the street and keep cameras out of sight when they are not in use.
+When you must use your phone, duck into a shop or restaurant.

-When stuck in traffic or stopped at traffic lights, be vigilant as carjackings and hold-ups may occur at intersections
+• When stuck in traffic or stopped at traffic lights, be vigilant as carjackings and hold-ups may occur at intersections.
+Keep doors locked and windows up.

 Expat Health Insurance